mokdevel/DarcMods/DarcMissions/docs/P_LISTS.md

 ```
 array<int> ammoCount : The min/max count of ammo/magazines added for weapon spawned in loot.
 ```
 NOTE: Chance to spawn loot depends on the [Difficulty](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/docs/MISSIONCONFIG.md#difficulty).
 For weapons and ammo, this is checked separately.
 For example: A weapon may have a 30% chance to be spawned.
-Ammo for it has an also 30% chance.
-So you may still have a weapon spawning without ammo.
+Ammo for it has also a 30% chance.
+So you may still get a weapon spawning without ammo.

 ## SDRC_List
 The functionality goes through the modDir and gets every file with the ending of ```.et```.
 The list is first filtered with ```include``` words and then filtered with ```exclude```words.
 Note that any item you may have defined manually goes through the same filtering and may be removed if the ```exclude``` word matches.